Harry and the Potters: Lyrical themes and style

-The band is organized quite simply with Paul and Joe playing their songs in a simple basic guitar-synth-and-drums indie pop style and they sing in the semi-deadpan way; a review found the vocal delivery similar to that of They Might Be Giants.
+The band is organized with Paul and Joe playing their songs in a simple basic guitar-synth-and-drums indie pop style and they sing in the semi-deadpan way; a review found the vocal delivery similar to that of They Might Be Giants.
 The raison d’être of the band is to put enough energy and spirit into their songs to make them fun.

 The band is not musically polished.
-Paul has joked that, if they had known of the band’s popularity, they might have made "an effort to sing in tune.
-But it’s hard to anticipate that sort of thing when you’re just writing silly songs and recording them in your living room over a weekend.".
-While musicianship is not the strength of the band, Paul says that the fans "know we're not the best singers and keyboard players, but we're okay.
+Paul has joked that, if they had known of the band's popularity, they might have made "an effort to sing in tune.
+But it's hard to anticipate that sort of thing when you're just writing silly songs and recording them in your living room over a weekend.".
+Despite this, Paul says that the fans "know we're not the best singers and keyboard players, but we're okay.
 And they think, well, I could do that, too.
-I think that’s really encouraging to people ..."
-Paul sees the brothers as a "bridge between this mainstream phenomena of Harry Potter and the indie rock underground.
-Plus, we’re also pretty strong adherents to the DIY ideal."
-The two brothers promote this ideal of making music independently and have fused the legions of fans on to the DIY free-for-all of indie rock and punk music, albeit of the silly kind.
+I think that's really encouraging to people ..."
+Paul describes the brothers as a "bridge between this mainstream phenomena of Harry Potter and the indie rock underground.
+Plus, we're also pretty strong adherents to the DIY ideal."
+The two brothers promote making music independently and DIY indie rock and punk music.

 The Washington Post describes the brothers as having vast quantities of both passion and ability to engage an audience: the "combination of their happy, who-cares personalities and Harry Potter fanaticism has cast a spell over book-loving teens across the country."
 Paul said, "the band is neither geeky nor cool but 'geeky-cool'.
 I think the indie-rock community at the very least realizes we're taking a very DIY approach to this."